Samsung Galaxy A34 and Galaxy A54: New mid-range phones compared

 Battery and Quick-Charging

-In terms of battery life, there is nothing new to report: Samsung continues to install 5,000 mAh batteries in its mid-range handsets and denies you the charger in the box while charging at a cozy 25 W. Has anything changed in terms of efficiency and thus battery runtime?
-We'll find out in the detailed review!
+In terms of battery life, there is nothing new to report: Samsung continues to install 5,000 mAh batteries in its mid-range handsets and doesn't include a charger in the box.
+Charging happens at up to a cozy 25 W with compatible adapters.

 Price and availability